-Note for this regulation:

-A person who contravenes this regulation commits an offence under section 24(2).

 Division 3 — Other dealing

 22. Releasing declared pests

 Despite section 23(1)(c), a person may, in an area for which an organism is a declared pest, release into the environment the declared pest, or an animal, plant or other thing that is infected or infested with the declared pest, if the declared pest, or animal, plant or other thing infected or infested with the declared pest, is released as authorised by, and in accordance with the terms and conditions of, a permit held by that person.